 Air Cleaning Performance

 The Winix 9500 was able to remove nearly all of the airborne particles in our testing room, achieving a reduction of 99.89% after one hour.
 Perhaps even more impressive, it had already removed 99.22% of particles after just half an hour.
 This fact alone put it at the top of our air cleaning scoring.
 It shared the top score of 8 out of 10 with three other models.
 It has a CADR (clean air delivery rate) of 194, which means it has enough power to clean rooms up to 290 square feet.
 That's plenty of power for most bedrooms, and may even cover a small living room.
 It was also an average performer in removing odors.
 It removed some of the smoky smell in our testing room, but it was still quite strong.
-No models was truly effective at eliminating odors in our testing, so this shouldn't be counted as a strike against the Winix.
+No model was truly effective at eliminating odors in our testing, so this shouldn't be counted as a strike against the Winix.

 Noise is another area where the Winix is a top performer.
 It earned a score of 8 out of 10 in this metric, which was only one point behind the top scoring Coway.
 The Winix missed out on a higher score because of the noise it makes when set on high (in this case turbo).
-The pitch is medium low, which is more pleasant that the high pitches made by some other models.
+The pitch is medium low, which is more pleasant than the high pitches made by some other models.
 However, the sound has a bit more volume and is thus a bit more noticeable than what emanates from the Coway when it is run on its highest settings.
-Still,we doubt anyone would be annoyed by this noise, unless you're the kind of person that requires complete silence.
+Still, we doubt anyone would be annoyed by this noise, unless you're the kind of person that requires complete silence.

 On medium the pitch stays low and gets quieter.
-On medium we think most people would be able to comfortably read a book without any annoyance.
+On this setting we think most people would be able to comfortably read a book without any annoyance.
 However, the Coway is again just a bit quieter on its medium setting.
 On its low setting the Winix matches the Coway, with both models being nearly silent.

 Ease of Use